ros-maritime/community/README.md

 Mission: To unite, create and upgrade generic maritime robotics solutions that can be easily deployed in maritime robots.

 Scope: ROS packages related to maritime robotics specificities of any robotics field: control, simulation, drivers...
+All maritime robots types are included, whether they are USV (Ummaned Surface Vehicle), AUV (Autonomous Underwater Vehicles), underwater manipulators...

 ## Subprojects